fx-biocoder/oop-in-cpp/03 - Inheritance/README.md

 Let's test the following:

 1. Did the class Toyota inherit the public methods from the base class Car?
-2. Can the class Toyota access the protected attribute present in the base class Car?
+2. Can the class Toyota access the protected attributes present in the base class Car?

 To find out, let's execute the following script: